U.S. flag

 • Echocardiogram.
 Cardiomyopathy

 • Electromyogram and nerve conduction studies.
-Consistent with myopathy, but neuropathy may coexist
+Consistent with myopathy, but may also show evidence of neuropathy

-• Brain MRI.
-May show leukoencephalopathy, often associated with cerebral or cerebellar atrophy and/or basal ganglia and brain stem lesions (Leigh syndrome pattern)
+• Brain MRI may show leukoencephalopathy, often associated with cerebral or cerebellar atrophy, bilateral basal ganglia lesions (typically involving the globus pallidus), and midbrain / brain stem lesions (Leigh syndrome pattern) [Broomfield et al 2015, Moscatelli et al 2022].

-• Sideroblastic anemia (ringed sideroblasts, which can be detected by iron stains of the bone marrow), typically transfusion-dependent until resolution in early childhood
+• Sideroblastic anemia (ringed sideroblasts, detected by iron stains of the bone marrow), typically transfusion dependent until natural resolution that often occurs in early childhood

-• Exocrine pancreas dysfunction (increased fecal fat, identified qualitatively by Sudan staining of feces or quantitatively by measuring fecal fat)
+• Exocrine pancreatic dysfunction with increased fecal fat (identified qualitatively by Sudan staining of feces or quantitatively by measuring fecal fat) and reduced fecal elastase

 • Ptosis